- Follow pseudoerasmus on WordPress.com

 Category Archives: cotton

-There used to be more research and debate on the negative effects of labour resistance on economic development, but that topic has been crowded out by the intense focus on inequality of recent years.
+There used to be more research and debate on the negative effects of labour resistance on early industrialisation, but that topic has been crowded out by the intense focus on inequality of recent years.
 There now prevails a quiet presumption … Continue reading

 The Calico Acts: Was British cotton made possible by infant industry protection from Indian competition?